hirokiokada77/notes/README.md

 ![Screenshot of Notes](screenshot.png)

-Notes is an online Markdown editor that supports [LaTeX] math rendering and syntax highlighting for code blocks.
+Notes is a web-based Markdown editor that supports [LaTeX] math rendering and syntax highlighting for code blocks.

 The content of the note is converted into a [URI fragment], which you can easily save by bookmarking or share with others.
 You can also save